lorenzo-leuck/teste-backend/README.md

 **Note:** This endpoint only returns URLs created by the authenticated user.

+### URL Redirection

+**Endpoint:** `GET /:shortCode`

+**Authentication:** None required

+**Description:** Redirects to the original URL associated with the provided short code.

+For example, visiting `http://localhost:3000/Ab3x9Z` will redirect to the original URL associated with the short code `Ab3x9Z`.

+**Response:**
+- HTTP 302 Found: Redirects to the original URL
+- HTTP 404 Not Found: If the short code doesn't exist or has been deleted

+**Implementation Details:**
+- The URL redirection is implemented at the root level, bypassing the global API prefix
+- This allows shortened URLs to be accessed directly through the base domain
+- The redirection controller handles all requests matching the pattern `/:shortCode`

 ## Observability

 The application includes built-in observability features that can be enabled via environment variables: